Fish49/Fish49/README.md

 - VR
 - Game Dev

+How you can reach me:
+- at my discord: paishofish49 💬
+- email me: beebfish49@gmail.com ✉️

 Ask me anything!
-Im willing to collaberate, communicate, and share! to reach me, try my personal account: Fish49.
+Im willing to collaberate, communicate, and share!